government agencies in Missouri can avoid common mistakes and take several

 period of inactivity or after a certain number of unsuccessful log-on

-- Backup and recovery - Data backups were not stored at an off-site
+- Backup and recovery - Data backups were not periodically made, stored

 As part of each audit that found